UP: Drive underway to remove unauthorised loudspeakers from religious places, limit volume of others | Law-Order

 He added that loudspeakers are being removed from all religious places without any discrimination.

-Under this exercise, a total of 6,031 loudspeakers were removed and volume of 29,674 loudspeakers was set within permissible limits till Wednesday afternoon, Kumar said.
+Under this exercise, a total of 10,923 loudspeakers were removed and volume of 35,221 loudspeakers was set within permissible limits till Wednesday evening, Kumar said.

+Explaining further about the action, he said, ''The loudspeakers which are being removed are unauthorised.

 The home department has also sought a compliance report from the districts over the removal of loudspeakers at religious places by April 30.

-As per the information provided by the police department on Wednesday, maximum 1,366 loudspeakers were removed in districts of the Varanasi zone, followed by Meerut (1,215), Bareilly (1,070) and Kanpur (1,056).

-In terms of minimising the volume of loudspeakers, the Lucknow zone tops the list with action being taken against 6,400 loudspeakers, followed by Bareilly (6,257) and Meerut (5,976).
+According to the information provided by the police department on Wednesday, maximum 2,395 loudspeakers were removed in districts of the Lucknow zone, followed by Gorakhpur (1,788), Varanasi (1,366) and Meerut (1204) zones.
+In terms of minimising the volume of loudspeakers, the Lucknow zone tops the list with action being taken against 7,397 loudspeakers, followed by Bareilly (6,257) and Meerut (5,976).

 The exercise was conducted in the city by a joint team comprising officials of the Lucknow Municipal Corporation and the police.